-The one single thing that you shouldn’t be doing in your business.
+The one single thing that you shouldn’t be doing in your business and life.

 I’m going to keep this one short because this doesn’t need to be a long post – the title says it all.